theonetrade/backtest-kit/docs/classes/State.md

 so the class is unavailable outside async_hooks lifecycle callbacks by design.

-`initialData` provides the default value when no state exists yet — a plain object or a sync/async factory returning one (the factory yields a fresh object per access, so the default is never shared by reference).
+`initialData` provides the default value when no state exists yet — a plain object or a sync/async factory returning one.
+The factory receives an {@link InitialDispatchContract} payload with the resolved signal context (signal row, active/schedule type, currentPrice, mode, logical time), so the initial state can be derived from the actual entry; it yields a fresh object per access, so the default is never shared by reference.

 Look-ahead bias protection: a read at a `when` earlier than the stored `when` yields `initialData`, and a write with a smaller `when` overwrites (a